Tuwaiq-JavaScript/React-Fundamentals-Lab/README.md

 # React-Fundamentals-Lab

 ## Task1:
-Using cmd create a react app and display the UI on the screen.
+* Using CDN create a react app and display the UI on the screen.

+* Add babel to you'r app and try to use JSX element

 ## Task2:
 ### Follow these steps: